 Buy socks in only one type and color.
 If one goes missing in the laundry you will always have a match for the other.

 This is going to sound so yuppy-mommy-cliché—but after I stick a headstand in yoga class.

 I keep a box of Sour Patch Kids in my car and I don’t share them.

 Proudest moment in parenting?

 Whenever my children show an act of kindness on their own without my prodding.
-The other day my son was pushing the cart at the supermarket, which I let him do with some trepidation (the running joke in the family is that he once ran over a baby while pushing the cart…which is actually kind of true, but the baby was fine), when an old woman tapped me not the shoulder in the produce section and said, “is that your son?”
+The other day my son was pushing the cart at the supermarket, which I let him do with some trepidation (the running joke in the family is that he once ran over a baby while pushing the cart…which is kind of true, but the baby was fine) when an old woman tapped me not the shoulder in the produce section and said, “Is that your son?”
 I’m ashamed to say that my first response was, “what did he do!?”.
 But then she said, “he’s a very good boy.”
-When I asked Conor what happened, he said that he had stopped the cart for her and said “after you”.
+When I asked Conor what happened, he said that he had stopped the cart for her and said “after you”

 Best parenting advice you ever got?

 To be in the moment.
 Childhood goes so quickly—one minute they’re sitting on your lap singing the alphabet song and the next they’re taller than you and have a driver’s license—that you have to be present and enjoy all of those little things (even the things that may seem tedious at the time) before you’re no longer the #1 person they want to hang with.
 I try and remember this especially while doing the mundane day-to-day things: when we’re rushing around in the car to-and-from activities, reading that fourth bedtime story, scrubbing feet at bath-time, scrambling in the morning before the bus comes, because I think these might be the times you miss most down the road.